xue160709/Local-LLM-User-Guideline/README.md

 ### Updated

+**2024-3-03**: Version 0.3 adds an introduction to commonly used terms.

 **2024-2-24**: Version 0.2 adds an introduction to the Gemma and Llava models, an introduction to the GPT4ALL software, and an introduction to LLM selection.

 **2024-2-17**: Version 0.1.

-# Local LLM User Guide 0.2
+# Local LLM User Guide 0.3
 ## 1. Background

 ### 1.1 What are LLMs?